 The best way to decide what is right for you, is to discuss the options when you have your maintenance completed on your cooling and heating system.
 Our technicians are pro’s at helping you figure out what is best and right for your home and lifestyle.

-HEPA is an acronym that stands for High Efficiency Particulate Arrestance.
-For a filter to be a HEPA filter, it has to meet certain standards set for the the U.S. Dept. of Energy.
+HEPA is an acronym that stands for High Efficiency Particulate Air.
+For a filter to be a HEPA filter, it has to meet certain standards set by the U.S. Dept. of Energy.
 The main standard is for it to be 99.7% efficient on particulate at .3 micrometers in diameter, and have no more than .044 psi in pressure drop when the normal amount of air flow is moving through the filter.

 Most media air cleaners are not HEPA standard.
 HEPA air cleaners are usually not part of the AC equipment and are a separate product to be installed in the home or the home’s ductwork.
 A “true” HEPA filtration system is usually quite expensive, but in cases where a person has certain allergies, they can be quite effective at helping relieve certain symptoms.